alexSvetlichnyi/Testbirds/README.md

 2. One can select applications to be blacklisted<br />
 3. When pressing a button, the no-distraction-mode starts<br />
 a) You detect the application the user is using currently<br />
-b) In case the current foreground application is blacklisted,<br />
-you notify the user and open your app again<br />
+b) In case the current foreground application is blacklisted, you notify the user and open your app again<br />
 4. The app offers a button to stop the no-distraction-mode<br />

 **Non-functional requirements:**<br />